-O015 In response to a prompt, produce connected oral discourse in French that communicates a message effectively and that demonstrates command of a range of vocabulary, idiomatic expressions, and simple and complex language structures.
+On In response to a prompt, construct connected oral discourse in Italian that communicates a message effectively and that demonstrates command of a range of vocabulary, idiomatic expressions, and simple and complex language structures.

-- Describe events and/or narrate actions in tenses appropriate to the task. - Discuss advantages and disadvantages of an idea or proposed course of action. - Respond to a hypothetical situation (e.g., purchasing airline tickets) by explaining events, describing events, or requesting assistance.
+- Describe events or actions in tenses appropriate to the task. - Discuss advantages and disadvantages of a given topic. - Respond to a hypothetical situation (e.g., purchasing airline tickets) by explaining events, describing events, or requesting assistance.